 - 1. To ensure you have an effective way of communicating with the staff, an Inmate Request kiosks use is available to you or you may use the kiosk located in the housing unit. - 2.
 Inmates housed in special management will be offered an Inmate Request on the kiosks Monday, Wednesday, and Friday; schedules are subject to change. - 3.
 A written answer is not always required. - 4.
-You may not receive an answer the same day; some responses take research and preparation. - 5.
+You may not receive an answer the same day; some responses take research and preparation.
+Sending the same message to several different departments will not speed this up. - 5.
 Only one (1) Inmate Request per inmate will be accepted at a time.
-If more than one (1) request, staff will fulfill only one (1) request. - 6.
-In the event the inmate kiosk is disabled, your Housing Officer will direct you. - 7.
+If more than one (1) request, staff will fulfill only one (1) request.

+- 6. In the event the inmate kiosk is disabled, your Housing Officer will direct you. - 7.
 Do not request copies to be made, this service is not provided.